 Then you pick the channel from the drop-down on top.
 The list is populated with idents of connected devices sending data.
 Once you see the ident you want to see the raw traffic for, click on it and you will see the detailed info about all packages received from the device:

-Alternatively, you can open Traffic Viewer directly from the target channel card:
+Alternatively, you can open Traffic Viewer directly from the Logs & Messages tab on the target channel card:

 or from the specific device card: